scperkins/EJEHardenberg.github.io/public/tech-blog/protecting-proxied-servers.md

 and `X-Host` that it's really supposed to be pretending that it got the request for that IP and host directly and and not from whatever locally just came to it.
 This is all well and good, but you do need to update your nginx configuration to _set the headers in the first place_.
-As it's not going to do it by yourself:
+As it's not going to do it by itself:

 1. Open your nginx configuration and add in a couple lines to your proxying location:<pre>... proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;